COVID-19 Treatment Self-Assessment

 Who can access treatments

-At this time, treatments like Paxlovid or Remdesivir may be beneficial for people in any of the following situations:
+Treatments like Paxlovid or Remdesivir may be beneficial for people in any of the following situations:

-- Immunocompromised
+• Immunocompromised

-- Clinically Extremely Vulnerable
+• Clinically Extremely Vulnerable

-- Have three or more chronic conditions
+• Have one or more serious chronic medical conditions

 Find out if you might benefit from treatment